bloodbee/website/content/posts/2020-12-16-product-creation-framework.md

 > A persona, depending to the context, can refer to either the public image of one's personality, or the social role that one adopts, or a fictional character. - Wikipedia

 You have to understand the client.
 Who is he or she?
 What does he or she do in life?
-Why did you buy the product/service?
+Why did he buy the product/service?

 #### 3) Sending a questionnaire to potential clients/registrants